 1. The Beach Itself

-“We absolutely love walking the beach and we strive to walk at low tide every day for approximately five miles,” Jo Anne told me.
+“We absolutely love walking the beach and we strive to walk at low tide every day for approximately 5 miles,” Jo Anne told me.
 “This is our main workout goal to stay in shape.”

 “We found ourselves drawn to the beach,” Suzi says.
 “Something about the 24/7 sound of the waves, the salt air, the peace and tranquility, and walking the beach every morning…”

-“The salt and pepper sand is so soft and great for walking,” Suzi says.
+“The salt and pepper sand is so soft and great for walking,” Suzi explains.
 “I collect sea glass and shells and have started drawing on the shells and making pictures with the sea glass.”

 2. The Easy Access To Panama City

-e’s a good reason for that—they are convenient to the capital.
-You can be sitting in a beachfront bar about an hour after crossing the Bridge of the Americas outside of Panama City.
-Try that late on a Friday afternoon or Saturday morning, however, and the trip can be twice or three times that because of traffic.
+The City Beaches are as popular among Panamanians as they are among expats, and there’s a good reason for that—they’re convenient.
+You can be sitting in a beachfront bar about an hour after crossing the Bridge of the Americas outside Panama City.
+Try that late on a Friday afternoon or Saturday morning, though, and the trip can be twice or three times that because of traffic.

 3. The Community

 “There are several happy hours scheduled weekly to mix and mingle, art classes, card and domino games, and anything else we could want,” Suzi says.
-Everyone—including the Panamanians who live and visit the area—are friendly and helpful, she adds.
+“Everyone—including the Panamanians who live in and visit the area—is friendly and helpful.”

-Jo Anne and Al have found a spiritual home (along with lots of friends) at the Coronado Bible Church and also have branched out into volunteer work to keep busy and give back to the community.
-There are several organizations, Jo Anne says, offering plenty of opportunities for those inclined to altruism.
+Jo Anne and Al have found a spiritual home (and lots of friends) at the Coronado Bible Church and have also taken up volunteer work to keep busy and give back to the community.
+“There are several organizations offering plenty of opportunities for those inclined to altruism,” Jo Anne says.